RANDRESS23/react-test-ts/README.md

 ## Delivery extra (not required)

-  ● Any UX or UI improvement you want to develop will be taken into consideration.
+- Any UX or UI improvement you want to develop will be taken into consideration. <br />
-  ● It would be awesome to know if you didn’t have the time to complete the exercise or if you would do something different if you had more time.
+- It would be awesome to know if you didn’t have the time to complete the exercise or if you would do something different if you had more time.